izzleon/ForzaStatsFramework/README.md

 # ForzaStats
-The ForzaStats Project gives easy access to live data from Forza Horizon 4 or Motorsports 7.
+The ForzaStats Project gives easy access to live data from Forza Horizon 4, 5 or Motorsports 7.

 It uses the "data out" feature, which enables the game to output a UDP data stream to a configurable IP address.
+Just run this project on a server or localy on you pc and point the UDP stream to it.
+(Menue, Settings, Hud and Gameplay, scroll to the bottom, enable data out and configure ip and port)

 ## Forza Parser